MV Agusta: Since 2017

-At EICMA 2018 MV Agusta also introduced two new models.The first was the world's first neo-classic racer Superveloce 800 Serie Oro, built on the platform of the F3 800 (148 hp) with the design inspired by Italian sports cars of the 1960s and 1970s.
+At EICMA 2018 MV Agusta also introduced two new models.
+The first was the world's first neo-classic racer Superveloce 800 Serie Oro, built on the platform of the F3 800 (148 hp) with the design inspired by Italian sports cars of the 1960s and 1970s.
 The second one was the F4 Claudio – the last and the greatest model in the F4 history that paid tribute to Claudio Castiglioni.
 Superveloce 800 Serie Oro was limited by 300 units and F4 Claudio – by 100 units.

 At the end of 2018 MV Agusta was recapitalized by extra 40 million euros.
 In the same year, Timur Sardarov was appointed the CEO of MV Agusta.

 In October 2019, MV presented a new five-year business plan, promising annual production growth up to 25,000 units in 5 years.
 Massimo Bordi, was appointed deputy general director, and Paolo Bettin was appointed financial director.
 Former president of the company Giovanni Castiglioni kept the role of a consultant.
+The plan also included a strategic expansion into new market segments, including adventure, electric recreational, and urban mobility.